-But meltdowns aren’t typically goal-oriented (even though they may start out that way) and aren’t audience dependent (the meltdown will continue even if the child is left alone).
+But meltdowns aren’t typically goal-oriented (even though they may start that way) and aren’t audience-dependent (the meltdown will continue even if the child is left alone).
 Meltdowns can be exhausting, emotionally draining, and physically challenging for both the child and their caregivers.
 However, learning what triggers a meltdown can help to minimize the frequency.

 What Exactly is a Meltdown?

 A meltdown is a complete loss of control over emotions and behaviors.
-During a meltdown a child may engage in aggression towards others, self-injurious behavior, and property destruction.
-Often during a meltdown, the child appears to loose touch of reality and awareness of their environment.
+During a meltdown, a child may engage in aggression towards others, self-injurious behavior, and property destruction.
+Often during a meltdown, the child appears to lose touch with reality and awareness of their environment.
 Meltdowns can last for several minutes up to several hours.
 Once a meltdown has started, it almost impossible to stop it, so prevention is key.

 Identifying Meltdown Triggers

-Meltdowns can be dangerous to the child and to others around them as well as impact them socially.
-Therefore, it is vital that caregivers learn what specific triggers are leading to a child’s meltdowns.
+Meltdowns can be dangerous to the child and others around them as well as impact them socially.
+Learning to identify meltdown triggers and minimizing or eliminating them will help to minimize or eliminate the meltdowns themselves.